owlgrin/cashew/README.md

 Cashew::create(Auth::user()->id, array('trial_end' => 'now', 'coupon' => 'earlybird'));
 ```

-Now, once there exists, a subscription for a user, you can register that for each request using `user` method.
+Now, once there exists a subscription for the user, you can register that for each request using `user` method.
 (Probably, when user logs in.)

 ```php
 if(Auth::attempt($username, $password))